gaia-platform/gaia-docs/articles/reference/da-class-api.md

 The Direct Access Classes model the tables in the database.

 For each table in the database, gaiac generates code for a Direct Access Class (DAC) that includes the following items.

+Direct Access Classes implements reader and writer classes that provide zero-copy reads and direct references to related records.
+This allows you to cache values in a local variable without the overhead of performing copy every time you read a field value.

 Accessors: The DAC implements an accessor for each field in the table to retrieve the value of the field.
 For example: